danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 ls
 ```

-In each line we find a program and its respective arguments. `ls` is an external program while `cd` and `importas` are two built-ins:
+In each line we find a program and its respective arguments. `ls` is an external program while `cd` and `importas` are two builtins.
+The difference will be discussed in details later.

 > `cd dir prog...`